Flora-San/Flora-San/README.md

 ### Hi there, I'm Flora! 🦦
-I'm a passionate _QA Automation from Madrid, Spain._ Welcome to my GitHub profile!
+I'm a self-taught _QA Automation from Madrid, Spain._ Welcome to my GitHub profile!
 Here you'll find a mix of personal projects, contributions to open-source, and more.

 ### About Me
 - 🔭 I’m currently working as QA Automation .